 • Flexible repayment terms: These loans often allow repayment over a longer period, reducing your monthly repayment amounts.

-• Increase home value: By using a secured loan for home improvements, you may significantly increase your property’s value over time, recouping the investment when it’s time to sell
+• Increase home value: By using a secured loan for home improvements, you may increase your property’s value over time, recouping the investment when it’s time to sell

 Cons: